BenWeekes/agora-heygen-ten/README.md

 # Overview

-This repo includes example code in `react/` and `ios/` that demonstrates how the Agora SDK and the Trulience SDK can be used together and embedded in a native mobile application.
+This repo includes example code in `react/` and `ios/` that demonstrates how the Agora SDK can be used and embedded in a native mobile application to display video avatars.

 # Event Passing